The Public Life of Henry the Ninth

-It is on the BFI 75 Most Wanted list of lost films.
+Preservation status

+The British Film Institute has classed The Public Life of Henry the Ninth as a lost film, included in its "75 Most Wanted" list.
+The BFI National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

 An unemployed street entertainer named Henry becomes a singing sensation when he is allowed to perform at a pub called the "Henry VIII".
 Henry partners with the barmaid Maggie to form a duo, and he adopts the stage name "Henry the Ninth".
 He later brings his friends from his old vaudeville days into the act, and business at the bar starts to boom.
 The owner of the pub refuses to credit his sudden business success to Henry however, which leads Henry to storm off for the London stage, taking his troupe with him.